Baconin Borzacchini: Biography

-Born in Terni in the Umbria region of Italy, at age 14 Borzacchini began working in a garage, training as a repairman.
+Born in Terni in the Umbria region of Italy, at age 14, Borzacchini began working in a garage, training as a repairman.
 After serving in the army artillery during World War I, he began racing motorcycles before turning to automobile competitions in 1926.
 During the next two years he won six Italian hillclimbing events driving a Salmson.
 He earned victories at three significant Italian races including the Etna Cup at Catania and the 1100cc class at the 1926 and 1927 Targa Florio where he beat fellow up-and-comer Luigi Fagioli.
 Borzacchini's success ultimately led to an offer to join the Maserati racing team and driving for them, he won the 1927 Terni-Passo della Somma and the Coppa della Collina Pistoiese."
 In 1928 he drove a Maserati to first place in the Coppa Gallenga hillclimb at Rocca di Papa.

-On 28 September 1929, Baconin Borzacchini set a new flying 10 km land speed record of 246.069 km/h in a Maserati V4.
+On 28 September 1929, Borzacchini set a new flying 10 km land speed record of 246.069 km/h in a Maserati V4.
 That same year, he finished second in the Circuito di Alessandria and in the Tripoli Grand Prix.

 In 1930, under the fascist government of Benito Mussolini, Borzacchini was pressured into racing under the Italian name, Mario Umberto, rather than his birth name of Baconin, which was based on that of Russian revolutionary anarchist, Mikhail Bakunin, who his parents had admired.